davidlinke/squadformer/README.md

 - Generates groups from the people in your squad of a group size of your choosing
 - Suggests group sizes for even distribution
 - Can rearrange people in groups by dragging and dropping
+- Displays visual feedback if a group combination has existed in the past
 - Can save groups
 - Can see a read-only page of group composition to send to people in your squad
 - Can see a history of past groups generated